yulinHAO1995/YulinHAO1995.github.io/README.md

 I am a research master student at the Department of Economics at Sciences Po Paris.

 My research interests lie in the field of quantitative marketing.
-I am interested in applying economic theory, econometrics tools to answer questions on consumers behavior.
+I am interested in applying economic theory, econometrics tools to answer questions on consumer behavior.

 ### Markdown